lasdf1234/en/documentation/Networking/ALB/User-Agreements/Product-Terms-of-Service.md

 # Service Terms of Load Balancer #

-These Service Terms are the effective Contract concluded by and between the owners of the JD Cloud website (referred to as “JD Cloud” website in the Agreement: [JD Cloud] (http://www.jdcloud.com/)) and you on the matters related to load balancing service.
+These Service Terms are the effective Contract concluded by and between the owners of the JD Cloud website (referred to as “JD Cloud” website in the Agreement: [JD Cloud](http://www.jdcloud.com/)) and you on the matters related to load balancing service.
 You select to accept these Service Terms by sealing, confirm on the web page or other means, including but not limited to actually using JD Cloud load balancing service without confirm on the page, indicating that you have reached an agreement with JD Cloud and agree to accept all agreed contents of these Service Terms.
 If the text sealed by the Parties is inconsistent with the Service Terms text confirmed on the web page or selected to be accepted otherwise, the text sealed by the Parties shall prevail.

     With regards to these Service Terms, you are reminded to pay extra attention on the terms of restriction and exemption, terms of JD Cloud judging and handling your violation and breach of Terms, and the optional terms of the competent court.
 Restriction and exemption terms may be bold or underlined to raise your attention.
 Please read the entire contents of these Service Terms carefully before accepting these Service Terms.
 If you have any questions about the terms of these Service Terms, please contact the relevant business department of JD Cloud to state the inquiry, and JD Cloud will explain the term contents to you.
 If you do not agree to any of the terms of these Service Terms, or cannot accurately understand JD Cloud's interpretation of the Terms, please do not conduct follow-up actions.

 ## 1. Service Content ##

 1.1.
-“Services” in these Terms mean: JD Cloud provides you with the load balancing service and relevant technical and network support services displayed on the website [JD Cloud] (http://www.jdcloud.com/)
+“Services” in these Terms mean: JD Cloud provides you with the load balancing service and relevant technical and network support services displayed on the website [JD Cloud](http://www.jdcloud.com/)

 1.2.
 The services provided by JD Cloud must comply with the agreement in these Service Terms.

 ## 2. Service Charge ##

 2.1.
-The service charge will be listed and shown on your order page; you shall pay the corresponding service charge according to the current effective price system on the website of [JD Cloud] (http://www.jdcloud.com/).
+The service charge will be listed and shown on your order page; you shall pay the corresponding service charge according to the current effective price system on the website of [JD Cloud](http://www.jdcloud.com/).

 2.2.
 You may select Pay-In-Advance or Pay-As-You-Go: